lbb/lbb.github.io/content/posts/super-srt.md

 draft: false
 ---

-I saw several companies that had an internal tool that allows you to write short links in your browser.
+I've seen several companies that have an internal tool that allows you to write short links in your browser.
 Finally using such a tool at Google increased my productivity by a lot.
 Think of short links on steroids, instead of using other link services like "bit.ly" or "goo.gl" you can have links like `g/` for github.com or `m/` for your mail.
-I've built a Chrome extension that allows you to have such functionality in your browser, instead of setting up a private DNS.
+I've built a chrome extension that adds this functionality to your browser, instead of setting up a private DNS.

 > _"[...]
 AOL keywords for the corporate network."_
 > Benjamin Staffin